RaghavKashyap-WD/financeTrack/README.md

 See `requirements.txt` for complete list of dependencies.

+117
 ## Usage

-### Main Menu
+### CLI Interface Overview

-When you run the application, you'll see a main menu with the following options:
+When you run the application, you'll see the following menu interface:

 ```
+===== Expense Tracker =====
+Auth:
-1. Register
+  r) Register
-2. Login
+  l) Login
+  o) Logout

+Actions (login required):
+1) Create category
+2) Add expense
+3) List my expenses
+4) Update expense
+5) Delete expense
+6) Show expense graph
-3. Exit
+7) Exit

+Choose option: █
 ```

-### User Registration
+### Step-by-Step Usage

+**1. Register a New Account**
-1. Select "Register" from main menu
+   - Press 'r' at the main menu
-2. Enter desired username and email
+   - Enter desired username
-3. Create a password
+   - Enter email address
+   - Choose your password
-4. Account will be created successfully
+   - Account created successfully

-### User Login
+**2. Login to Your Account**
-1. Select "Login" from main menu
+   - Press 'l' at the main menu
-2. Enter username or email
+   - Enter username or email
-3. Enter password
+   - Enter your password
-4. On successful login, access user menu
+   - Access user action menu

-### User Menu (After Login)
-Once logged in, you have access to:
+**3. Create a Category** (Option 1)
+   - Select option '1' from actions menu
+   - Enter category name (e.g., "Food", "Transport", "Entertainment")
+   - Category saved to database

-**1. Add Expense**
+**4. Add an Expense** (Option 2)
+   - Select option '2' from actions menu
    - Enter expense amount
-   - Add description
+   - Add description/notes
-   - Select category (or create new one)
+   - Select from existing categories or create new
-   - Save to database
+   - Expense recorded with current date

-**2. View All Expenses**
+**5. View All Your Expenses** (Option 3)
+   - Select option '3' from actions menu
-   - Display all expenses for current user
+   - View table of all your expenses
-   - Shows amount, description, category, and date
+   - Shows: Amount, Description, Category, Date
-   - Paginated or filtered view
+   - Filter or sort as needed

-**3. Update Expense**
+**6. Update an Expense** (Option 4)
-   - Select expense from list
+   - Select option '4' from actions menu
+   - Choose expense to modify
-   - Modify amount, description, or category
+   - Update amount, description, or category
-   - Save changes
+   - Changes saved to database

-**4. Delete Expense**
+**7. Delete an Expense** (Option 5)
+   - Select option '5' from actions menu
-   - Select expense to delete
+   - Select expense to remove
    - Confirm deletion
-   - Expense removed from database
+   - Expense permanently removed

-**5. Manage Categories**
-   - Create new expense categories
-   - View all categories
-   - Edit or delete categories

-**6. View Charts/Visualizations**
-   - Generate spending charts
+**8. View Expense Graph** (Option 6)
+   - Select option '6' from actions menu
+   - Displays graph of expenses
-   - View expense distribution by category
+   - Visual representation of spending by category
-   - See spending trends
+   - Shows spending trends

-**7. Logout**
+**9. Logout** (Option 'o')
+   - Press 'o' to logout
-   - Return to main menu
+   - Return to main authentication menu
    - Session ends

+**10. Exit Application** (Option 7)
+   - Select option '7' to exit
+   - Closes the application

 ## Project Status